 Don’t Forget Your Hat And Glasses

-When you’re on site, you’re likely to require a hard hat.
+When you’re on site, you’re likely to require a hard hat or fall protection.
 While some safety helmets can become like a furnace in the sun, choosing a vented option allows for refreshing airflow so hot air can escape.
 Additionally, they can feature sweatbands which prevent sweat from running down your head, as well as providing a little extra comfort.
+Knee caps are a worthwhile investment, protecting your knees from damage from rough surfaces

 If you don’t require a hard hat, but still want head protection, then hard caps are a lighter alternative which look just like a baseball cap.
 With a peak to keep the sun out of your eyes, these too allow the flow of air.